jameshughes89/cs102/src/site/outline/outline.rst

 The Tramble Center for Accessible Learning welcomes students with documented permanent disabilities and offers them a student-centered program of support.
 Located in Room 108 of the Angus L MacDonald Library, new and returning students meet with program staff to discuss options for support.
-Deadline for registering with the Center is two weeks prior to the end of classes each semester and 3 Business Days’ notice is required for booking all accommodated tests and exams.
+Deadline for registering with the Center is two weeks prior to the end of classes each semester and 3 Business Days' notice is required for booking all accommodated tests and exams.
 To book an appointment please use the following link:
-`Accessible Learning | St. Francis Xavier University (stfx.ca) <https://www.stfx.ca/student-life-support/accessible-learning>`_.
+`Accessible Learning | St. Francis Xavier University (stfx.ca) <https://www.stfx.ca/student-services/academic-services/accessible-learning>`_.

 * Phone --- 902 867 5349
 * Email --- tramble@stfx.ca